anjoanne/ionedocs/1_Overview/index.md

 ## Prerequisites

-The table describes the requirements for computer, that uses MedDream viewing functionalities from remote MedDream server through the internet:
+The table describes the requirements for computer, that uses Ione viewing functionalities from remote Ione server through the internet:

 | Tables   |    Desktop Web HTML5  | Mobile iOS Web |